defi-ventures/BlockX-chain/docs/quickstart/upgrade.md

 ### Export State to a new Genesis locally

-Ethermint can dump the entire application state to a JSON file.
+Tokn can dump the entire application state to a JSON file.
 This, besides upgrades, can be useful for manual analysis of the state at a given height.

 Export state with: